The Badwell Ash Story

 In the 1990s the owners of Mill Cottage ran the site as a commercial fishery for a few years.
 By 2005 the site had become very overgrown, but with a great deal of effort the land was cleared and the lakes de-silted and deepened.
 Planning Permission was obtained for the holiday lodges, which opened in 2006.

 We love trees!
 More than 500 trees and shrubs and around 4000 reeds, lilies and wild flowers were planted around the lakes and around the rest of the site.
-Apart from a few areas where guests may wish to sit or fish, we keep the lakesides in their natural state to allow the plants to grow and wildlife to flourish.
+We have continued this process by planting more trees and shrubs in 2020 and 2021 and also encouraging wildflowers to grow.
+Apart from the areas where guests may wish to sit or fish, we keep the lakesides in their natural state to allow the plants to grow and wildlife to flourish.
 We keep the edges tidy - not quite wild but certainly not manicured!

-During the development of the site in 2006 the three lakes were restocked with fish; Common and Mirror Carp, Tench, Perch, Rudd and Roach.
+During the development of the site in 2006 the three lakes were restocked with fish; common and mirror carp, tench, perch, rudd and roach.
 Since then the stock has naturally increased annually.
 In 2015 and again in 2018 we had the lakes netted in order to assess the quality and quantities of fish stock.
 The fish, some which have been in the lakes since the 1990s, were found to be in excellent condition.
-We removed many small fish to allow the larger fish to thrive and added some medium-sized Carp, Tench and a good stock of Bream.
-We plan to net the lakes again over the winter 2020/21 and if needed remove some smaller fish and restock with carp, tench and bream.
-We also plan to improve the access to fishing in Kingfisher Lake and Mill Pond.
+A good stock of bream was added in 2019 and has established itself.
+We netted the lakes again in February 2021 and removed a large quantity of smaller fish in order to let the larger fish grow and thrive.
+We have added more carp, some of them large in Main Lake, and we have restocked the two smaller lakes with a good quantity of medium sized silver fish which has really enhanced these fisheries.
+We have also improved access to the fishing by replacing worn fishing decks and adding new ones including in Kingfisher Lake and Mill Pond.
+Finally, we have improved the habitat by removing large quantities of duck weed and adding calcium carbonate (chalk) to the water – which improves the ecology of the lakes.

 VisitEngland - 4 Star Gold Award